chlutz/4everyone/README.md

 # 4everyone

-## This is my first github change on a brach called "readme-changes"
+## This is my first github change on a branch called "readme-changes"

 Will this work?
 Do I understand?